TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-03-06-statie-4-how-to-create-the-simplest-blog.md

 my-blog/2017/my-last-post/
 ```

-Go it?
+Got it?
 I know you do! **You are smart.**

-In one of the next posts, I will you some cool `Post` object features.
+In one of the next posts, I will show you some cool `PostFile` object features.

 ## Now You Know